What is Web Application Firewall (WAF)?

 3. Vulnerability Detection

-A web application firewall will be protected from web server vulnerabilities, operating system vulnerabilities and web application vulnerabilities.
-It also provides a network infrastructure solution for software or application security problem.
+A web application firewall will be protected from web server vulnerabilities, operating system vulnerabilities, and web application vulnerabilities.
+It also provides a network infrastructure solution for software or application security problems.

 4. Availability and Reliability